Living Off-Campus

 Commonly Asked Questions

-When can I move in and move out?
+When can I move in and when do I have to move out?

 Does the house come furnished?